top of page

 Hi, I'm Brad

 The relationship that you form with a therapist will be one of the most personal, if not the most personal, relationships you will ever have.
 This is important to consider because that relationship creates the container within which all healing and growth occurs in therapy.
-It makes sense, then, why selecting a therapist is difficult and is an act of bravery.
+It makes sense, then, why selecting a therapist is difficult and an act of bravery.

 Reaching Out